booth-algo/RISC-V-T24/docs/team_statement_sections/testing.md

   4. **ASM and C tests**
   5. **Cache hit/miss test** - Data analysis

-Note: to try the commands in this section, please execute the following command:
+Note: to try the commands in this section, please execute the following command from the project directory:

 ```bash
 cd tb